 We see a lot of exhibitors believe their game choice was the problem when in reality their booth was not a good representation of their brand, which in turn affects their booth traffic.

-Remember the most important thing you can do at a trade show attracts visitors, meet people, collect their information, and cultivate a positive relationship.
-Good luck with your game choice and always remember to cater the marketing strategy to your audience.
+Remember the most important thing you can do at a trade show is attract visitors, meet people, collect their information, and cultivate a positive relationship.
+Good luck with your game choice and always remember to cater your trade show booth’s marketing strategy to your audience.
 Create a goal that can be measured (ex: number of booth visitors to the number of visitors who’s information was gathered) to determine your game’s success.